jonoton/go-pubsubmutex/README.md

     holding a Subscriber instance can call its Unsubscribe() method to cleanly remove itself from the PubSub system.

+  - **Automatic Resource Cleanup:** If a message's `Data` field implements the `Cleanable` interface (with a `Cleanup()` method), `Cleanup()` will be called automatically if the message is dropped.
+This occurs if a subscriber's buffer is full, a publish times out, the subscriber is closing, or if there are no subscribers for the topic at all.
+This prevents resource leaks.

   - **Graceful Shutdown:** The entire PubSub system can be shut down gracefully using the Close() method, which ensures all active subscribers are unsubscribed and their resources are released.